okkiran/Sound-Signal-Analysis/README.md

-# Basic Sound Signal Analysis and Musical Data Analysis with Spotify API
-🎵
-Data Analysis Term Project / Fall'23
+🎵 Data Analysis Term Project / Fall'23

 **The project consists of two parts, with graphs visualized using R in both parts:**